codetojoy/vending_machine_groovy_javaesque/README.txt

 It leverages the evaluation of strings (as code), and the testing tools.
 Not a lot of dynamic or functional style in this project.

+Requirements

+-- assumes Java 5+ is available
+-- assumes Groovy and Gant are available